User37som/libbitcoin/Wright-Decoded.md

 ```
 The only information not publicly available is the public key of the address of the above payments.
 The public key of an address is not exposed on the blockchain until coin spent to the address is subsequently spent.
 Furthermore the public key of an address cannot be obtained from the address without reversing the `ripemd160` and `sha256` hashes, which is infeasible.

-This public key represents the address that received payment from the full award from block 9.
-Retrieving`transfers.transfer[8].received.hash` from above returns the following.
+Retrieving the `transfers.transfer[8].received.hash` from above returns the following.
 ```sh
 $ bx fetch-tx 0437cd7f8525ceed2324359c2d0ba26006d92d856a9c20fa0241106ee5a597c9
 ```